-- One (or more) of the patterns in User Pattern memory will serve as the basis of the arpeggiator.
-The arpeggiator will use this pattern to determine the length and timing of the loop, which steps are active and which are rests, and the Up, Down, Accent, and Slide characteristics of each step in the pattern. - 2.
-Use the Bass Bot's keyboard to select which notes are active.
-Much like a standard arpeggiator, the Bass Bot will cycle through the active notes over and over.
+- 1. One (or more) of the patterns in User Pattern memory will serve as the basis of the arpeggiator.
+The arpeggiator will use this pattern to determine the rhythm, length and timing of the loop, which steps are active and which are rests, and the Up, Down, Accent, and Slide characteristics of each step in the pattern. - Use the Bass Bot's keyboard to select which pitches are active.
+Much like a standard arpeggiator, the Bass Bot will cycle through the active pitches over and over.
 Unlike a standard arpeggiator, keys do not need to be held in order for them to be active.
-Instead, notes can be toggled on and off at any time. - 3.
-The arpeggiator has four note order settings: Up (lowest to highest), Down (highest to lowest), Up/Down (lowest to highest, then back to lowest), and Random toggled by the [WRITE/NEXT] key.
+Instead, pitches can be toggled on and off at any time. - 3.
+The arpeggiator has four note order settings: Up (lowest to highest), Down (highest to lowest), Up/Down (lowest to highest, then back to lowest), and Random.
+The note order is toggled using the [WRITE/NEXT] key.